-For Prescription Claims:

-Express Scripts PO Box 14711 Lexington, KY 40512-4718
+For Prescription Claims Express Scripts, Inc. P.O.
+Box 14711 Lexington, KY 40512-4718

-You must submit your medical claim to us within 12 months and your prescription claims within 36 months of the date you received the service, item, or drug.
+You must submit your medical claim to us within 12 months and your prescription drug claims within 36 months of the date you received the service, item or drug.

-Contact customer service if you have any questions (phone numbers are printed on the back cover of this booklet).
+Contact our member experience team if you have any questions (phone numbers are printed on the back cover of this booklet).
 If you don't know what you should have paid, or you receive bills and you don't know what to do about those bills, we can help.
 You can also call if you want to give us more information about a request for payment you have already sent to us.